 - Contestants will identify specimens by common name.
 The questions may require the meaning of the order name, type of antennae, type of legs, type of mouthparts, kind of metamorphosis, a fact about biology, or the scientific name of the specimen.

 The contest will allow participants an opportunity to review the answers prior to submitting them.
-Once submitted, the participants will see their score but will not be able to see which questions were answered incorrectly.
-After the contest has completed on June 18th, the participants may request to see the scores and answers.
-Requests may be sent to Michael Eskelson at 308-284-6051 or email@example.com.
+Once submitted, the participants will not be able to see their correct/incorrect answers.
+Participants will only be able to see their final score.
+After the contest has been completed, the participants may request to see the scores and answers.

 No awards are offered or provided by Nebraska 4-H. However, some county 4-H programs may offer awards and ribbon placings if they choose to use the online contest as their official county-level contest.
 For more information, please contact your local Extension office.